SONGS THIS SUNDAY (Suggestions)

 - That Christians being persecuted may have courage (we pray quietly a moment): Lord, hear us.

-- That we may pray persistently for all our needs, and have our prayers answered (we pray quietly a moment): Lord, hear us.
+- That Christians may pray persistently for all their needs, and have their prayers answered (we pray quietly a moment): Lord, hear us.

-The Presider prays for the dead: That those who have died may experience the fullness of God’s love (especially N and N) (and especially the missionaries from our parish who have died, that God may reward their good work) (we pray quietly a moment): Lord, hear us.
+The Presider prays for the dead: That those who have died may experience the fullness of God’s love (especially N and N) (we pray quietly a moment): Lord, hear us.

-Conclusion (by the Presider) O Lord, you protect your servants in their need: hear the prayers we make to you in trust, through Jesus Christ our Lord.
+Conclusion (by the Presider) O Lord, you are our guard and our shade, you protect your servants in their need: hear the prayers we make to you in trust, through Jesus Christ our Lord.
 Amen.

 PRAYER OVER THE GIFTS